History of Nashville, Tennessee in Timeline

 1963: Nashville Government Consolidation

-In 1963, Nashville consolidated its government with Davidson County, forming a metropolitan government.
+In 1963, Nashville consolidated its government with Davidson County, forming a metropolitan government and expanding the Metro Council to 40 seats.

-1963: City of Nashville and Davidson County merge
+1963: City of Nashville and Davidson County Merged

-In 1963, the city of Nashville and Davidson County merged to combat urban sprawl, forming the Metropolitan Government of Nashville and Davidson County, known as "Metro Nashville."
-This combined entity offered services like police, fire, electricity, water, and sewage treatment and was split into two service districts: the urban services district and the general services district.
+In 1963, the city of Nashville and Davidson County merged to combat urban sprawl, forming "the Metropolitan Government of Nashville and Davidson County", also known as "Metro Nashville".
+The new Metro government was split into two service districts: the "urban services district" and the "general services district".

 1963: Consolidated City-County Government

-Since 1963, Nashville established a consolidated city-county government, including six smaller municipalities in a two-tier system.
+Since 1963, Nashville has had a consolidated city-county government composed of six smaller municipalities in a two-tier system, and is governed by a mayor, a vice-mayor, and a 40-member metropolitan council.

 1964: Civil Rights Legislation Passed

-In 1964, Congress passed civil rights legislation, but tensions continued as society was slow to change.
+In 1964, Congress passed civil rights legislation, contributing to societal changes in Nashville.

 1965: Civil Rights Legislation Passed

-In 1965, Congress passed civil rights legislation, but tensions continued as society was slow to change.
+In 1965, Congress passed civil rights legislation, contributing to societal changes in Nashville.

 By 1966 the Metro Council abandoned the grade a year plan and completely desegregated the entire school system at one time.